Diego7269/Diego7269/README.md

-- 👋 Hi, I’m @Diego7269
+Hi, I’m @Diego7269
-- 👀 I’m interested in learning becoming a better coder to eventually become a full stack software engineer.
+I’m interested in learning and becoming a better coder to eventually become a full stack software engineer.
-- 🌱 I’m currently a cs student at UCI learning Python.
+I’m currently a cs student at UCI
-- 💞️ I’m looking to collaborate on many projects that will halp me learn new things.
+I’m looking to collaborate on many projects that will halp me learn new things.
-- 📫 How to reach me corteztd@uci.edu

 <!---
 Diego7269/Diego7269 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.